Raj140503/Raj140503/README.md

 <h2 align="center">Hi 👋!
-My name is Raj Nanasaheb Patil and I'm a Third-year Computer Engg.
+My name is Raj Nanasaheb Patil and I'm a Computer Engg.
 Student from Nashik, Maharashtra.</h2>

 ###